top of page

 During healing, the titanium surface of the implant fuses with the surrounding bone in a process known as osseointegration, which can take between 2 to 6 months, depending in the initial situaion.
 After this period, the implant is stable enough to support one or more false teeth.

-implant unitaire_edited.jpg
+implant Thommen

-Can I get a dental implant?
+Who's it for?
+Can I get an implant?

 Dental implants are suitable for almost everyone who has lost one or more teeth and wish to restore their appearance or chewing ability; however, because it is important that the patient's jaws are fully developed, we do not recommend them in people under the age of 25.